3dgeo-heidelberg/etrainee/course/module2/module2.md

         ├───data_exercise/
         └───results/

 Each folder in the main catalog contains short description of the data inside in `README.txt` file.
-Input data is provided in `data_exercise` folders and empty `results` folders are provided to store the outputs.
+Input data is provided in `data_exercise` folders.
+Empty (except Theme 1) `results` folders are provided to store the outputs.
 After downloading the package you should follow the **[R language tutorial](../software/software_r_language.md)** to create an environment and start R project in main `module2` catalog.

 ## Start the module